veganaize/closure-compiler/Warnings.md

 In the examples above, `<group>` is a pre-defined category of warnings.

 Run the compiler with the --help flag to get a comprehensive up-to-date list.
 This may be out of date.
-Or consult [ParserConfig.properties source](https://github.com/google/closure-compiler/blob/master/src/com/google/javascript/jscomp/parsing/ParserConfig.properties#L131).
+Or consult [DiagnosticGroups.java](https://github.com/google/closure-compiler/blob/master/src/com/google/javascript/jscomp/DiagnosticGroups.java#L87).

 The following table describes the available diagnostic groups.